Skip to main content

 What is the optimal angle for maximum range?

-If the launch height and landing height are the same (h = 0), the maximum horizontal range is achieved at a launch angle of exactly 45 degrees.
-If the projectile is launched from an elevated position (h > 0), the optimal angle for maximum range is slightly less than 45 degrees.
+When launched and landed on flat ground (initial height = 0), the maximum range is always achieved at exactly 45 degrees.
+If launched from an elevated position (height > 0), the optimal launch angle is slightly less than 45 degrees to allow horizontal velocity to act longer.

 Assumptions & Reference Values